Ottawa Headhunter - David Perry

 David is a recruiter, job search coach, author and a sought after business and motivational speaker.
 And as he puts it, businesses are operating at a time where the competition for exceptional talent is so high, they can’t afford to get things wrong.

 David teaches companies not only how to hire the right people (and keep them), but also candidates on how to make business decisions that will shape their careers.
 When asked how he does it, he says there’s never a rigid plan—and there shouldn’t be.
 It’s all about having a goal but being open to change course and incorporate new opportunities, which he says leads to the best results and, ultimately, success.
-He recently published, Executive Recruiting for Dummies, while preparing to speak at TEDx and the Great People Inside Conference in Romania.
+The Ottawa Headhunter recently published, Executive Recruiting for Dummies, while preparing to speak at TEDx and the Great People Inside Conference in Romania.